How to Stop Being a People Pleaser: 10 Signs & Solutions

 10-Think before committing: :

 When someone requests a favor, it is wise to pause and consider before responding in the affirmative.
-Quickly agreeing can leave one feeling obligated and overwhelmed, but taking time to consider the request can give an opportunity to assess it and determine if it is something desired.
+Quickly agreeing can leave one feeling obligated and overwhelmed, but taking time to consider the request can allow assessing it and determining if it is something desired.
 Before reaching a decision, ask yourself :

-Should I really take on this task?
-Do I have the necessary amount of time to complete it?
+• Should I really take on this task?
+Do I have the necessary amount of time to achieve it?

-Providing yourself a moment will assist you in making an exact determination as to whether you have the inclination and time to take it on.
+• Providing yourself a moment will assist you in making an exact determination whether you have the inclination and time to take it on.

 11-Work On Your Inner Self :